About Dance North

 We are passionate about promoting the positive effects that cultural experiences can have upon health and wellbeing, and work hard to break down the barriers that so often prevent people from attending and participating in dance events.
 Read more about our Participatory Dance programme.

-Based within the Findhorn Ecovillage (known throughout the world as a major centre for environmental and spiritual transformation), we promote our locality as a visitor destination, whilst injecting strong ecological values into our work.
+Based within the The Park Ecovillage, Findhorn (known throughout the world as a major centre for environmental and spiritual transformation), we promote our locality as a visitor destination, whilst injecting strong ecological values into our work.
 The environment is brought into all areas of the organisation, from holding performances on the beach, to reducing our own carbon footprint.
 Recognising that geographical isolation is the largest cause of deprivation in Moray, our activities are also delivered across the region, reaching isolated rural communities.

 We understand the importance of sharing skills, expertise and resources for mutual benefit and seek to forge partnerships with local, national and international organisations whose values and ways of working are commensurate with our own.
 We work with people who share our vision and who will strengthen our ability to achieve our aims and objectives.